Illinois House speaker aide quits after harassment complaint

 She said a few weeks ago, Mapes made uncomfortable comments to her on the House floor about the state of her marriage.
 She said she heard him make a derisive remark in April about sexual-harassment training; and heard him make a mocking reference to wearing a blue suit on a day on which many in the Capitol wore black in honor of the #MeToo movement "because there's not a woman on the House floor that would want me to tell them what to wear."

-Garrett said the Dunkin incident involved the Chicago Democrat approaching her and another woman staffer on the House floor and saying, "I want to take both of you home and see which one will be the naughtiest."
-He did not return a call seeking comment Wednesday.

-Rauner spokeswoman Rachel Bold said in a statement that "we applaud the bravery" of women who have stepped up and said, "We plan to act swiftly to ensure an independent process is in place to investigate future allegations and the culture Speaker Madigan has created."
+Rachel Bold, spokeswoman for Gov. Bruce Rauner, applauded the bravery of recent accusers in a statement and said, "We plan to act swiftly to ensure an independent process is in place to investigate future allegations and the culture Speaker Madigan has created."

 Follow John O'Connor at https://twitter.com/apoconnor and Sarah Zimmerman at https://twitter.com/sarahzimm95 .